Shamil-Millette/Zoom-Sales-Analysis-/README.md

 **Plan Region:**

-- **North America:** Dominated weekly bookings during the peak-COVID months in early 2020, particularly in the Enterprise segment.
+- **EMEA:** Dominated weekly bookings during the peak-COVID months in early 2020, particularly in the Enterprise segment.

 **Recommendations & Next Steps:**